carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-introducing-sklearn.md

 ~~~
 {: .python}

+> # Comparing the Scikit learn and our own linear regression implementations.
-> Lets repeat the calculations we previously did with the linear regression and compare them.
-Adjust both the original program and the sklearn version to calculate the life expectancy for Germany between 1950 and 2000.
+> Adjust both the original program (using our own linear regression implementation) and the sklearn version to calculate the life expectancy for Germany between 1950 and 2000.
 What are the values (m and c) of linear equation linking date and life expectancy?
 Are they the same in both?
 > > ## Solution
 > > ~~~
 > > process_life_expectancy_data("../data/gapminder-life-expectancy.csv", "Germany", 1950, 2000)